kaihendry/dabase.com/content/blog/ZV-1.md

 So [I am asking around in Singapore](https://www.clubsnap.com/threads/sony-zv-1-wide-lens-adaptor-wanted.1789396/)

+## Major ZV-1 Annoyances

-## Turning on
+### Turning on

-Some times I put it in my pocket and the camera turns on and lens extends.
+Some times I put it in my pocket and the **camera turns on** (by itself?!) and lens extends.
 Why?
 I am not sure what triggered it!

+### Upside down monitor

+The flip out screen is often upside down and hard to rectify!

 ## Shooting grip